 If you pay with cash, you own the car straight away.
 The same goes for personal loans – they're rarely secured against the car so you'll own it outright.

-If you can't make the repayments, it'll negatively impact on your credit record and could lead to County Court Judgement (CCJ).
+If you can't make the repayments, it'll negatively impact on your credit record and could lead to a County Court Judgement (CCJ).
 A CCJ could allow bailiffs to repossess your possessions to the value of the outstanding finance, but not necessarily the car.

 A lot of factors influence whether it's cheaper to buy or lease a car, but two of the big ones are your mileage and how well the car you want to buy retains its value.